How to Switch Strata Cleaning Contractors: A Step-by-Step Guide for OC Managers and Building Managers Realcorp Commercial Cleaning is a Melbourne-based, family owned company providing strata cleani...

 The first month of a new cleaning contract is critical.
 This is when the relationship is established, when site-specific protocols are reinforced or corrected, and when any gaps in the scope or schedule are identified before they become embedded problems.

-Conduct Early Inspections Inspect each common area during the first two weeks.
-You are not looking for perfection — you are looking for alignment with the scope of works and identifying any misunderstandings about what was required.
+Conduct early inspections Inspect each common area during the first two weeks.
+You're not looking for perfection — you're looking for alignment with the scope of works and identifying any misunderstandings about what was required before they become habits.

-Use the Reporting System If the contractor has provided GPS attendance records and digital checklists, start using them from day one.
-Establish the habit of reviewing them regularly so that you have a baseline of what the building looks like at full performance.
+Use the reporting system If the contractor has provided GPS-verified attendance records and digitally tracked checklists, start using them from day one.
+Establish the habit of reviewing them regularly so you have a clear baseline of what the building looks like at full performance, and a reference point if standards slip later.

-Provide Early Feedback If something is not right in the first two weeks, say so immediately.
-Early feedback establishes the performance standard and signals that you are an engaged and attentive client — which correlates with better contractor performance.
+Provide early feedback If something isn't right in the first two weeks, say so immediately.
+Early feedback establishes the performance standard and signals that you're an engaged, attentive client.
+That matters — contractors perform better for clients who are paying attention.

-Resident Feedback Monitor resident feedback during the first month.
-Some negative feedback is normal during transitions (residents are sensitive to change).
+Resident feedback Monitor resident feedback during the first month.
+Some negative feedback is normal during transitions — residents notice change.
 Distinguish between complaints about the transition itself (understandable, temporary) and complaints about the cleaning standard (which require immediate attention).

-When Realcorp takes over a strata cleaning contract, we follow a structured onboarding process:
+When Realcorp Commercial Cleaning takes over a strata cleaning contract, we follow a structured onboarding process built around accountability from day one:

 Pre-start site inspection — we walk every area of the building with the building manager before day one, confirming the scope and identifying any specific requirements not captured in the written contract.

-Team-specific induction — every staff member assigned to the building is inducted on the site layout, the cleaning schedule, the building's specific protocols, and our reporting requirements.
+Team-specific induction — every directly employed staff member assigned to the building is inducted on the site layout, the cleaning schedule, the building's specific protocols, and our digitally tracked reporting requirements.
+Zero subcontractors.
+One team.

-First-week intensive review — our operations team monitors the first week's GPS attendance records, completed checklists, and any issue reports, and follows up directly with the building manager on any gaps.
+First-week intensive review — our operations team monitors the first week's GPS-verified attendance records, completed checklists, and any issue reports, and follows up directly with the building manager on any gaps.

-This process has been refined across 15+ strata building onboardings and is the reason transitions with Realcorp are consistently low-disruption for residents and building management.
+This process has been refined across 15+ strata building onboardings.
+Transitions with Realcorp Commercial Cleaning are consistently low-disruption for residents and building management — not because transitions are easy, but because we've built a system that handles the hard parts before they surface.

 How long does it take to transition to a new strata cleaner?
 A properly managed transition typically takes four to eight weeks from the decision to switch to the new contractor being fully operational.
 This covers the notice period to the outgoing contractor, the tender process if you haven't yet selected a replacement, the pre-start induction, and the initial monitoring period.
 In urgent situations — where the current contractor has abandoned the contract or there is an active health or safety concern — transitions can happen faster.

 What should I include in a strata cleaning tender?
-Your tender documents should include: a complete scope of works specifying every area, every task, and every frequency; the reporting requirements (GPS attendance, digital checklists, issue reporting); the staff requirements (direct employment, current police clearances); the insurance requirements; the performance standard for each area; the complaint and escalation process; and the proposed contract term and notice provisions.
-The more specific your scope, the more comparable the quotes you'll receive and the more enforceable the contract you'll sign.
+Your tender documents should include a complete scope of works specifying every area, every task, and every frequency; the reporting requirements (GPS-verified attendance, digitally tracked checklists, issue reporting); staff requirements (direct employment, current police clearances); insurance requirements; the performance standard for each area; the complaint and escalation process; and the proposed contract term and notice provisions.
+The more specific your scope, the more comparable the quotes you'll receive — and the more enforceable the contract you'll sign.

-Realcorp provides strata cleaning services — including new contract transitions — across Melbourne metro, regional Victoria (Ballarat), and Adelaide.
+Realcorp Commercial Cleaning provides strata cleaning services — including new contract transitions — across Melbourne metro, regional Victoria (Ballarat), and Adelaide.

-If you're considering switching strata cleaning contractors and would like to discuss Realcorp's capabilities and transition process:
+If you're considering switching strata cleaning contractors and would like to discuss Realcorp Commercial Cleaning's capabilities and transition process:

 - Phone: 1300 307 298